BRITISH ART MEDAL SOCIETY 'NEW MEDALLIST' SCHEME

 - a place in a medal-making course at a college abroad or an international medal workshop (to be selected by BAMS), allowing the artist to participate for at least three weeks in a contemporary medal-making environment and thereby gain a greater understanding of contemporary thinking on medals

-- regular mentoring sessions with an experienced UK-based medal-maker appointed by BAMS (the number to be agreed between the mentor and the artist)
+- mentoring sessions with an experienced UK-based medal-maker appointed by BAMS (a minimum of three sessions and, if more are needed, the number to be agreed between the mentor and the artist)

 - one week's work experience in the engraving department of the Royal Mint, where s/he will work alongside experienced medal-makers and be given the opportunity to experiment with various techniques including the use of computer-aided graphics, plus reasonable expenses for that week